syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 {% endtabs %}

-## LibSkiaSharp not found Exception.
+## How to resolve LibSkiaSharp not found Exception?

 This issue may arise due to number of problems.
 If you have all environment set but missed a line in the docker file this exception could be thrown.
 Add the following line in your docker file to resolve this exception.
 {% tabs %}